dlstreamer/dlstreamer/patches/gstreamer-vaapi/README.md

-# gstreamer-vaapi-patch
+# gstreamer-vaapi-patches

+There are two LGPL-licensed patches for gstreamer-vaapi plugins:

+* vasurface_qdata.patch \
-LGPL-licensed patch for gstreamer-vaapi plugins to allow other MIT-licences plugins to extract VASurfaceID and VADisplay from GstBuffer created by VAAPI plugins.
-This patch is meant to enable VA-API preprocessor of inference elements.
+Patch allows other MIT-licences plugins to extract VASurfaceID and VADisplay from GstBuffer created by VAAPI plugins.
+Which is meant to enable VA-API preprocessor of inference elements.

+* video-format-mapping.patch \
+Patch to improve the mapping between VA and GST formats.
+The new map will be generated dynamically, based on the query result of ab image format in VA driver.
+Also consider the ambiguity of RGB color format in LSB mode.

-## How to use this patch
+## How to use these patches

-To build gstreamer-vaapi with this patch you have to proceed following steps:
+To build gstreamer-vaapi with these patches you have to proceed following steps:

 1. Install *meson* and *ninja*.
 We need them to configure and build gstreamer-vaapi project